ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

    Instead they provide informations that should be used to understand when future requests have an high probablility of not being successful.
-A low value for `RateLimit-Remaining` should be intepreted as a yellow traffic-light instead of a green one.
+A low value for `RateLimit-Remaining` should be intepreted as a yellow traffic-light for either the number of requests issued in the time-window or the request throughput.

    Servers implementing sliding window techniques or concurrency limits moreover may arbitrarily lower the internal counters used to compute the remaining quota values.